-- A bug in the typechecker which could result in strange, inconsistent reduction of type families has been fixed (issue #10488). - A bug which caused GHC to generate bad DWARF unwinding information has been fixed (issue #10236). - DWARF support should now work on Windows/MinGW (#10468). - A bug which caused GHC's libffi.so library to be built with executable stacks on some platforms has been fixed (issue #10208). - A bus error on SPARC machines caused by misaligned data accesses in the RTS has been fixed. - A type-system bug which could allow a user to write unsafeCoerce has been fixed (issue #9858). - A bug which caused GHC to generate incorrect hyperlinks to documentation in Haddock has been fixed (#10206). - A bug in the typechecker which allowed erroneous programs using Coercible to typecheck has been fixed (issue #10285). - An issue which could cause the "Call Arity" analysis to perform poorly in general has been fixed (issue #10293). - Several dozen bugs in the new API annotations work have been fixed (issues #10395, #10363, #10358, #10357, #10315, #10314, #10312, and many more). - A regression which could cause the typechecker fail to properly simplify type-level terms has been fixed (issue #10321). - A bug which caused programs compiled with -flate-dmd-anal to crash at runtime has been fixed (issue #10288). - A bug which caused ARM/Linux binaries to be built with executable stacks has been fixed (issue #10369). - Several bugs in GHC's cross compilation support using LLVM have been fixed (#10275). - Several bugs in GHC's support for AArch64 have been fixed (such as issue #10264). - A bug which could cause GHC to generate incorrect code at runtime (generating an infinite loop exception) has been fixed (issue #10218). - Several performance-related issues inside GHC have been fixed.
-As a result, you should see improved compilation times and memory usage (issues #10397, #10370, #10422).
+- The source location of a function's caller can now be made available to the callee as an implicit parameter.
+This will enable better location information in runtime errors (e.g. from error and partial functions like head).
+For more details see Section 7.13.4.5. - A bug in the typechecker which could result in strange, inconsistent reduction of type families has been fixed (issue #10488). - A variety of fixes of the new API annotations support. - A bug which caused GHC to generate bad DWARF unwinding information has been fixed (issue #10236). - DWARF support should now work on Windows/MinGW (#10468). - A bug which caused GHC's libffi.so library to be built with executable stacks on some platforms has been fixed (issue #10208). - A bus error on SPARC machines caused by misaligned data accesses in the RTS has been fixed. - A bug which caused the simplifier to produce code which segfaulted at runtime has been fixed (issue #10538). - A type-system bug which could allow a user to write unsafeCoerce has been fixed (issue #9858). - A bug which caused GHC to generate incorrect hyperlinks to documentation in Haddock has been fixed (#10206). - A bug in the typechecker which allowed erroneous programs using Coercible to typecheck has been fixed (issue #10285). - An issue which could cause the "Call Arity" analysis to perform poorly in general has been fixed (issue #10293).

-- A bug which could cause GHCi to crash if exceptions were raised in the : cmd command has been fixed. - A bug in the event manager which could cause 'multi-shot' event registrations to only fire once has been fixed (issue #10317). - A bug which could cause compiled programs to loop forever when glibc's iconv implementation (gconv) wasn't available has been fixed, so these programs will now terminate with an error.
-As a result of this change, however, GHC compiled programs now also specifically recognize ASCII encodings, and can bypass iconv in these cases.
-This allows statically compiled programs to exist inside an initramfs, for example. (issues #10298, #7695).
+- Several dozen bugs in the new API annotations work have been fixed (issues #10395, #10363, #10358, #10357, #10315, #10314, #10312, and many more). - A regression which could cause the typechecker fail to properly simplify type-level terms has been fixed (issue #10321). - A bug which caused programs compiled with -flate-dmd-anal to crash at runtime has been fixed (issue #10288). - A bug which caused ARM/Linux binaries to be built with executable stacks has been fixed (issue #10369). - Several bugs in GHC's cross compilation support using LLVM have been fixed (#10275). - Several bugs in GHC's support for AArch64 have been fixed (such as issue #10264). - The SMP runtime and GHCi are now enabled on AArch64 (issue #10525). - A bug in the code which caused GHC to emit invalid C code when porting to a new platform has been fixed (issue #10518). - A bug which could cause GHC to generate incorrect code at runtime (generating an infinite loop exception) has been fixed (issue #10218). - Several performance-related issues inside GHC have been fixed.
+As a result, you should see improved compilation times and memory usage (issues #10397, #10370, #10422). - A bug which could cause GHCi to crash if exceptions were raised in the : cmd command has been fixed. - A bug in the event manager which could cause 'multi-shot' event registrations to only fire once has been fixed (issue #10317). - Support for PowerPC relocations has been added (issue #10402). - A lurking bug in the code generator which could cause incorrect assembly code to be generated due to register aliasing issues has been fixed (issue #10521). - A bug in the runtime system which could cause a deadlock when scheduling garbage collections has been fixed (issue #10545). - A bug which could cause compiled programs to loop forever when glibc's iconv implementation (gconv) wasn't available has been fixed, so these programs will now terminate with an error.
+As a result of this change, however, GHC compiled programs now also specifically recognize ASCII encodings, and can function without iconv in these cases.
+This allows statically compiled programs to exist inside an initramfs, for example (issues #10298, #7695).